 So the order of coagulating power of anion for positively charged sol Fe(OH)3.

 Br– < SO42- < [Fe(CN)6]3-

 Stability of lyophilic sol depends on the following two factors

-When the above two factors are removed then lyophilic sols can be coagulated.
+When the charge and solation layers are disturbed or removed, are removed then only lyophilic sols can be coagulated.
 This can be done by either adding an electrolyte or a suitable solvent.

-This was just a brief layout of coagulation of lyophilic and lyophobic colloids.
-To know more about the process of coagulation, register with Byju’s and download our app.
+This was just a brief layout of the coagulation of lyophilic and lyophobic colloids.
+To know more about the process of coagulation, you can register with BYJU’S and download our app.

 What causes coagulation in a colloidal solution?